How To Get Bad Smells Out Of Leather

 - Apply A Vinegar Solution

 If you are still unhappy with the smell after the paper stage above, you can try rubbing a simple vinegar solution across the surface.
 You’ll need to mix equal quantities of distilled white vinegar with plain water.
 The acid content in this solution will fight the smell of any odors and effectively kill large amounts of bacteria.
 The strong vinegar smell will leave over time so don't worry about that!
 You should always apply solutions with a brand new clean cloth.
 Remember to rub gently and use the solution sparingly to avoid any further damage.
 If your leather bag is colored, you might want to apply a tiny spot test before going all out!

 This idea also involves placing your item in some kind of sealed case, so is not suitable if your sofa smells like dog, or if the item is any other leather furniture that is too big to wrap.
 Baking soda is well known for its odor absorbing qualities and doesn't cause any harm to leather.
 Place your item inside a bag or pillow case.
-Throw a light coat of baking powder over it as well as inside any cavities and leave the container sealed with the item and powder inside for 24 hours.
+Throw a light coat of baking soda over it as well as inside any cavities and leave the container sealed with the item and powder inside for 24 hours.
 After an entire day in the case, hoover up the power and see if the odor has been reduced.

 Using Store Bought Solutions